caggazzotti/caggazzotti.github.io/index.md

 **Forensic Linguistics**

+The relationship between linguistic accommodation and speaker attribution \\
+Cristina Aggazzotti and Elizabeth Allyn Smith \\
+_5th Focus Conference on Forensic Linguistics of the International Language and Law Association (ILLA)_ (2025).

+Speaker attribution of speech transcripts: A stylometric approach \\
+Cristina Aggazzotti, Elizabeth Allyn Smith, and Nicholas Andrews \\ _17th Biennial Conference of the International Association for Forensic and Legal Linguistics (IAFLL)_ (2025).

 [Testing authorship analysis on spoken language transcripts: Establishing a first benchmark](/files/ILLA2023_Slides_Website.pdf) \\
 Cristina Aggazzotti, Nicholas Andrews, and Elizabeth Allyn Smith \\
 _4th Focus Conference on Forensic Linguistics of the International Language and Law Association (ILLA)_ (2023).